Don't believe in superficial analogies or risk being eaten alive

 Figure 1 Tossing a coin, hoping for it to be fair

-This safe way is the conceptual analogy of a A qubit is the basic unit of quantum information, representing a superposition of 0 and 1 states. as a A probabilistic system is one where outcomes are not fixed but occur with certain probabilities due to inherent randomness or uncertainty.
+This safe way is the conceptual analogy of a A qubit is the basic unit of quantum information, representing a superposition of 0 and 1 states.
+Learn more about Quantum Bit as a A probabilistic system is one where outcomes are not fixed but occur with certain probabilities due to inherent randomness or uncertainty.
 Instead of producing a single deterministic result, it describes possible states and their likelihoods.
-Such systems are modeled using probability theory to predict behavior and quantify uncertainty. that is grounded in simple and comprehensible mathematics.
+Such systems are modeled using probability theory to predict behavior and quantify uncertainty.
+Learn more about Probabilistic System that is grounded in simple and comprehensible mathematics.
 A A probabilistic system is one where outcomes are not fixed but occur with certain probabilities due to inherent randomness or uncertainty.
 Instead of producing a single deterministic result, it describes possible states and their likelihoods.
-Such systems are modeled using probability theory to predict behavior and quantify uncertainty. is a system in which results cannot be predicted with certainty, but only with likelihoods.
+Such systems are modeled using probability theory to predict behavior and quantify uncertainty.
+Learn more about Probabilistic System is a system in which results cannot be predicted with certainty, but only with likelihoods.

 For example, when you toss a coin, you cannot predict whether it will land on heads or tails.
 You can only say that each outcome has a probability, assuming the coin is fair.
 The system is not deterministic but is defined by a distribution of possible outcomes.